Azure-Samples/aistudio-python-langchain-sample/docs/use-github-codes.md

 2. Create and connect to Azure Resources

+For best experience choose one of these preview regions for this exercise:
+- Canada East
+- North Central US
+- Sweden

 Run ai init to create and/or connect to existing Azure resources:
 ```
 ai init